SuhaniAS/Provide_insights_to_the_marketing_team/README.md

 If you are unable to go throught the data, alternative link is provided: https://www.kaggle.com/datasets/suhanias/marketing-dataset
 #
+## Analysis
-Before analysing the data, we will have to make sure that the data is adequate and the cleaning (i.e., data cleaning) is not required.
+Before analysing the data, we will have to make sure that the data is adequate and the cleaning (i.e., data cleaning) is to be done(if required).
 I have done the above analysis part in __Python (Jupyter Notebook)__.

 https://github.com/SuhaniAS/Provide_insights_to_the_marketing_team/blob/main/Survey.ipynb

 Thus, data cleaning is not required as the data has no empty cells.

-#
-Now let us analyse the data provide and answer the following questions.
+Now let us analyse the data provided and answer the following questions.

 https://github.com/SuhaniAS/Provide_insights_to_the_marketing_team/blob/main/Primary_Secondary_Insights.pdf